HenryDashwood/website/things/books.md

 ## 2023

+The Apochrypha

+King John - William Shakespeare

+A Brief History of the Vikings - Johnathan Clements

+Mathematics for the Nonmathematician - Morris Kline

 As You Like It - William Shakespeare

 More Money Than God: Hedge Funds and the Making of a New Elite - Sebastian Mallaby